Nimihitowin!

 Intricate footwork, beautiful regalia and the soft sounds of the Flute.

 Powwow and hoop dance are beautiful expressions of Indigenous Peoples’ rich history and culture.
 Translated from Cree to mean “to dance” and “to be in movement”, Nimihitowin!
 (Knee-me-toe-win) will mesmerize audiences with dramatic dancing, spectacular regalia and the subtle beauty of Cree-composed flute songs.
-Insightful commentary about each dance will also enhance the performance as kids get the chance to celebrate this rich, cultural treasure with the Cree, Blackfoot, Stoney Nakoda and Dene dancers of Nimihitowin!
+Insightful commentary about each dance will also enhance the performance as kids get the chance to celebrate this rich, cultural treasure with the Cree, Blackfoot, Stoney Nakoda, Tahltan/Kaska and Dene dancers of Nimihitowin!
 Created exclusively for young audiences by acclaimed Calgary-based Cree musician, contemporary dancer and choreographer Virginia Sparvier-Wells, this energetic performance offers an opportunity to experience the stunning vibrancy of Indigenous culture through dance.
 Watch the video below.

 Producing Company: Wild Mint Arts